davidbobek/SAIL-Master-Thesis/markdown/thesis.md

 Resource-Based View (RBV) serves as an actor in the process of internal business analysis and strategy formulation.
 RBV focuses on the internal resources of the organization as the primary source of competitive advantage.
 The principles of RBV deeply aligns withe the principles of SAIL, as SAIL will be focusing on the internal resources of the organization and how to leverage them in order to successfully adopt AI and where AI becomes an internal digital product and a strategic asset.
 While not only staying passive as an asset but becoming an active resource in the disposable of the company to transofrm and adapt to the changing environment.
 The principles of VRIN (valuable, rare, inimitable, non-substitutable) will be crucial for the design of SAIL, as the internal digital products which the new AI initiatives will create need to be aligned with the principles of VRIN in order to provide a sustained competitive advantage.
 The principles of RBV will be crucial for the design of SAIL, as they will provide a clear understanding of how to leverage the internal resources of the organization in order to successfully adopt AI and create value.

 ## 3.3 Principles Derived for Framework Design
-- Scalability as a design principle.
-- Coordination across organizational units.
-- Value-driven use case prioritization.
-- Mechanisms for capturing and reusing AI assets.

 The outcome of the synthesis of the theoretical lenses and the conceptual foundations of SAIL will be the derivation of the key principles which will guide the design of the framework.
 These principles will be crucial for the success of the adoption process and will ensure that the framework is aligned with the theoretical underpinnings.
 The key principles which will guide the design of SAIL are:

 - Scalability: Scalability acts as a principle of the framework, as it will ensure that the adoption process is not happening in a vacuum and will be able to outgrow the initial adopters working on the AI solution during their pilot phase.
 The ability to scale the adoption process across different teams and departments will be crucial for the success of the adoption process and will ensure that the AI initiatives are able to deliver sustained value.
 Scalability will be achieved through the use of coordination mechanisms and reuse mechanisms which will be outlined in the following principles.